JuliaGeodynamics/GeophysicalModelGenerator.jl/README.md

 ## Usage
 The best way to learn how to use this is to install the package (see below) and look at the tutorials in the [manual](https://juliageodynamics.github.io/GeophysicalModelGenerator.jl/dev/).

 ## Development roadmap
-Whereas the package is operational, we have plans to add the following features in approximately the following order:
+In the pipeline:
-- Add new tutorials.
+- More tutorials
-- Compute gravity anomalies for lon/lat datasets.
+- New routines to create horizontal/vertical cross-sections through 3D data volumes (e.g. seismic tomography)
 - Add more import tools.
-- Add export tools (create cross-sections at a given depth, etc.).
+- Compute gravity anomalies for lon/lat datasets.
-- Provide an interface to [geomIO](https://bitbucket.org/geomio/geomio/wiki/Home) (currently being translated from MATLAB to python) in order to allow creating a 3D geometric model setups by drawing in Inkscape.
+- Provide an interface to [geomIO](https://bitbucket.org/geomio/geomio/wiki/Home) (currently being translated from MATLAB to python) in order to allow creating 3D geometric model setups by drawing in Inkscape.
 - Provide tools to create and export 3D geodynamic model setups.